mbuckler/personal-website/content/post/what-you-need-djing.md

 [Beatport](https://www.beatport.com/).
 Beatport has a significant advantage over iTunes for a few reasons, but the biggest thing for me is seeing the BPM and key for every track (this will become important when you're deciding which songs to mix with others).
-Finally, you might not be aware of DJ Pools, which are monthly subscriptions to services which enable you to download unlimited song files.
+Finally, there are DJ Pools which are monthly subscriptions to services which enable you to download unlimited song files.
 For more details and a recent review of the top DJ Pools, check out [this post](https://djtechreviews.com/audio-software/best-dj-pool).

-2. DJ Software
+3. DJ Software

     Once you have your music library, you're ready to import it into your choice of DJ software!
 DJ software will play a few important roles for you: music